-Monitoring soil temperature is a vital parameter to consider when planning to drill sugar beet seed, planting into a warming seedbed will help to optimise field emergence and promote strong establishment.
+Monitoring soil temperature is a vital parameter to consider when planning to drill sugar beet seed.
+Planting into a warming seedbed will help to optimise field emergence and promote strong establishment.

-In addition to ensuring a level seedbed and good soil structure, the British Beet Research Organisation (BBRO) highlight that “seed germination will start where soil temperatures are above 3°C but will be slow below 5°C” (BBRO SB Reference Book, 2018).
+In addition to ensuring a level seedbed and good soil structure, the British Beet Research Organisation (BBRO) highlight that “seed germination will start where soil temperatures are above 3°C but will be slow below 5°C” (BBRO SB Reference Book, 2019).
 Please click here to explore the BBRO Reference Book further.